 How Do I Add A Second Driver To My Car Insurance?

-Every insurance company has their own in house rules that they apply.
+Every insurance company has its own in-house rules that they apply.
 If you are considering a secondary driver then you need to contact your insurance company and ask them what their policy rules are regarding this.
 They may ask you some questions to determine how often this driver will be using the vehicle.
 This will help them to determine if the individual will be classed as a secondary or occasional driver.

 Once it is determined that the individual needs to be added to your insurance you will need to provide the insurance company with the pertinent information.
 They will want to check the driving record of this individual before they determine what the cost is going to be.